 Based on the progress Chainlink's team has achieved and the popularity the crypto coin has gained, its prospects for further growth are tremendous.
-Chainlink should grow in the future, but we should consider that for now that the asset is facing strong resistance, and it would be healthy to have a pullback before it grows further.
+Chainlink should grow in the future, but we should consider that, for now, the asset is facing strong resistance.

 Chainlink's (LINK) price prediction today

 The project has already assisted such large companies as Google, Gartner, Binance, AAVE and many others.
 The platform currently only works with Ethereum smart contracts, but there are plans to expand the infrastructure and add other blockchains in the future.
-Chainlink is cooperating with Swift, Gartner and IC3 and was the first to occupy this niche, creating a network of reliable decentralised oracles, which gives the company a strong advantage in the future.
+Chainlink has been working with Swift, Gartner and IC3 and was the first to occupy this niche, creating a network of reliable decentralised oracles, which gives the company a strong advantage for the future.